tsduck/tsduck/scripts/README.txt

 Configuration files for Linux
 -----------------------------
-- 80-tsduck.perms : Security settings for DVB adapters.
-Installed with the TSDuck binary packages.

-- 80-tsduck.rules : Udev rules for DVB adapters.
-Installed with the TSDuck binary packages.

 - tsduck.spec : RPM specification file to create TSDuck .rpm packages on Fedora, RedHat, CentOS, AlmaLinux and other clones.